dotnet/docs/docs/visual-basic/reference/command-line-compiler/moduleassemblyname.md

 |`assembly_name`|The name of the assembly that this module will be a part of.|

 ## Remarks
- The compiler processes the `-modulleassemblyname` option only if the `-target:module` option has been specified.
+ The compiler processes the `-moduleassemblyname` option only if the `-target:module` option has been specified.
 This causes the compiler to create a module.
-The module created by the compiler is valid only for the assembly specified with the `-modulleassemblyname` option.
+The module created by the compiler is valid only for the assembly specified with the `-moduleassemblyname` option.
 If you place the module in a different assembly, run-time errors will occur.

- The `-modulleassemblyname` option is needed only when the following are true:
+ The `-moduleassemblyname` option is needed only when the following are true:

 -   A data type in the module needs access to a `Friend` type in a referenced assembly.